Stage play: Theatre for Young Audiences, one act, 4 performers

 King Arthur, Lancelot, and Percival recount the story of Ferldamed, a lesser-known knight of The Round Table who must overcome his fear of the dark and his general lack of knightly skills both to fulfill a simple errand and to save his friends from a fearsome foe.

-The Knight's Errand is scheduled to premiere as an outdoor production by Child's Play Theatre in Halifax, Nova Scotia in the summer of 2015.
+The Knight's Errand is scheduled to premiere as an outdoor production in July 2015.
+Nova Scotia's Child's Play Theatre will perform the show busker-style on the Halifax Waterfront.

 A Little History

 The Knight's Errand began as a narrative poem that I wrote when I was in high school.
 Thinking myself an utterly brilliant seventeen-year-old, I immediately sent the poem out to several big-name picture book publishers, expecting instant success.
 Although the slew of no-thank-yous I received were all very polite and encouraging, I nonetheless shelved The Knight's Errand for several years.

 I rediscovered and rewrote the poem while in university and, thinking myself an utterly brilliant twenty-one-year-old, read it at a few semi-private open mic type events, expecting instant accolades.
 Although the applause I received was polite and the comments generally encouraging (with a lot of, "you know, for kids" caveats), I had no idea what to do with this thing I had written.
 After all, every picture book publisher in town had already said no. So back in the e-drawer it went.

 Many, many years later, after I started playwriting, I rediscovered the poem yet again and realized it had been in slightly the wrong format all along.
 So now I no longer consider myself an utterly brilliant anything, and the poem has grown up to become a rhyming play, which I suspect is what it wanted all along.